Research within Youth Justice and Victim Support

 A review panel will assess applications against the following criteria, weighted accordingly:

-• 30% – Alignment to research agenda
+• 30% – Alignment to the research priority

 • 20% – Clear and robust methodology